yaahc/yaahallo.github.io/_posts/2020-04-09-try-blocks.md

 }
 ```

-It turns out, when you mentally seperate the two propsals, as the lang team
+It turns out that separating the two proposals from each other allowed the
-did, many of the people objecting to ok-wrapping realize what they _really_
+language team to come to consensus on try blocks and narrow the disagreements
-objected to were try functions.
-It's not the syntax sugar of wrapping returns
+to just function-level try.
+It's not the syntax sugar of wrapping returns that
-that blocked the try block proposal, it was the idea that this would lead
+blocked the try block proposal, it was the idea that this would lead
 immediately to Result being stripped from the return type.
 And, when you dig
 deeper into ok-wrapping as a block level effect, it starts to lead to some
 attractive symmetry in the language.